RascalSoftware/RAT-Docs/source/utilities/plotFuns.rst

 This produces a basic plot of the reflectivity and SLD.

-If this plot is not cleared before subsequent plots, then **plot Ref SLD** will overplot allowing the results of calculations to be compared:
+If this plot is not cleared before subsequent plots, then the basic plotting function will overplot allowing the results of calculations to be compared:

 .. tab-set-code::
     .. code-block:: Matlab